PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 Python 3.12; this is an environment mismatch rather than a test assertion failure.
 No model conversion or inference was run.

+Dynamic rank-one Unsqueeze shape materialization is now owned by `passes/dynamic_reshape.py`.
+The lowerer keeps a signature-compatible wrapper, but the implementation enumerates only indexed `RESHAPE` candidates and no longer builds or assigns a complete replacement operator list.
+For a true rank-one dynamic input it updates the existing Reshape input through the index, then inserts `SHAPE` and `CONCATENATION` at the live graph position.
+The folded higher-rank fallback retains the established shape-constant `-1` repair.
+Main-path calls pass the session layout state; fallback relowering retains the compatible self-indexing call.
+Focused dynamic-shape and architecture validation passes 54 tests, including exact operator order, one initial index refresh, live type/object indices, and final layout consistency.
+No model conversion or inference was run.

 The float NHWC Concat runner now uses the same declarative structure.
 One table owns its eleven family names, statistics keys, and priorities; frozen specs, callbacks, preconditions, defaults, and preflight are constructed once.
 Its